8 Wonders Of The World | Are They Worth Visiting?

 Built: 1632-53

-The Taj Mahal’s ethereal beauty symbolises love and devotion, and it has captured the hearts of eight million annual visitors worldwide.
+The Taj Mahal’s ethereal beauty symbolises love and devotion.
+It has captured the hearts of eight million annual visitors worldwide, and despite large crowds, it is worth seeing in person.

 Best Time of the Year to visit

-The best time to visit the Taj Mahal is during the cooler months of October to March, to avoid the scorching heat of summer.
+The best time to visit the Taj Mahal is during the cooler months of October to March, to avoid the scorching Indian summer.

 Tips for visiting

 Arrive before dawn to witness the true beauty of the marble as the sun rises.
-Dress modestly and respect the rule of no photography inside the mausoleum.
+Dress modestly and respect the rule that photography is prohibited inside the mausoleum.

 >> Book Your Taj Mahal, Agra Fort, and the Baby Taj Tour Here <<